 - Estate and tax planning purposes

-The fact that one or more of these problems are likely to occur at any point in time, an up-to-date valuation of the company should be available to any business owner.
+One or more of these problems are likely to occur at any point in time.
+Thus, an up-to-date valuation of the company should be available to any business owner.
 It’s like staying up to date with your resume, just in case.

-Here are some of the biggest reasons why you need a business valuation:
+Here are some of the biggest reasons why you need a business valuation in 2021:

 1. It’s an Art and a Science